 The accumulated sick leave balance of an employee whose schedule changes from one normal work week to another is adjusted proportionately for the balance of the months remaining to the employee's next anniversary date to reflect the new work schedule.
 The adjusted balance should not exceed 192 days of sick leave.

-If an employee changes to a less than half-time schedule, he or she will retain any sick leave balance already accumulated after the normal adjustment has been applied, but will no longer accrue sick leave after the effective date of the change in hours.
+If an employee changes to a less than half-time schedule, he or she will retain any sick leave balance already accumulated after the normal adjustment has been applied, but will no longer accrue sick leave after the effective date of the change in hours, except as provided in Section 4.3.22 below.

 Sick leave balances will not be reduced for employees who change their normal work week from a greater to a lesser number of hours after reaching age 65.